coder/backstage-plugins/plugins/backstage-plugin-coder/README.md

      },

      // Set the default template (and parameters) for
      // catalog items.
-This can be overridden in the
+Individual properties can be overridden
-     // catalog-info.yaml for specific items.
+     // by a repo's catalog-info.yaml file
      workspaces: {
-       templateName: 'devcontainers',
+       defaultTemplateName: 'devcontainers',
-       mode: 'manual',
+       defaultMode: 'manual',

-       // This parameter is used to filter Coder workspaces
+       // This property defines which parameters in your Coder
-       // by a repo URL parameter.
+       // workspace templates are used to store repository links
        repoUrlParamKeys: ['custom_repo', 'repo_url'],

        params: {
          repo: 'custom',
          region: 'eu-helsinki',